FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-01.md

   PLR = ( pkts_transmitted - pkts_received ) / pkts_transmitted.
   For bi-directional throughput tests aggregate PLR is calculated based on the aggregate number of packets transmitted and received.
+* Effective loss ratio: A corrected value of measured packet loss ratio chosen to avoid difficulties if SUT exhibits decreasing loss with increasing load.
+Maximum of packet loss ratios measured at the same duration on all loads smaller than (and including) the current one.
+* Target loss ratio: A packet loss ratio value acting as an imput for search.
+  The search is finding tight enough lower and upper bound in intended load, so that the lower bound has smaller or equal loss ratio, and upper bound has strictly larger loss ratio.
+For the tighterst upper bound, the effective loss ratio is the same as packet loss ratio.
+  For the tightest lower bound, the effective loss ratio can be higher than the packet loss ratio, but still not larger than the target loss ratio.
 * Packet Throughput Rate: maximum packet offered load DUT/SUT forwards within the specified Packet Loss Ratio (PLR).
 In many cases the rate depends on the frame size processed by DUT/SUT.
 Hence packet